 On the morning of the Third day, Jesus had been raised from the dead, it was Mary Magdalene who first went to the tomb where she witnessed the Resurrected Jesus.

 St. Mary Magdalene continued to support the Apostles living the Gospel in the infant Catholic Church.
-Based from tradition, following the martyrdoms of St Stephen and St. James the brother of St. John, Mary Magdalene was placed in a boat along with other Christians including Martha and Lazarus and set adrift without any sail or oars.
+Based from tradition, following the martyrdoms of St Stephen and St. James the brother of St. John, Mary Magdalene was placed in a boat along with other Christians.
+Some traditions include Martha and Lazarus as being set adrift without any sail or oars.

 This was suppose to be a form of Capital Punishment to exterminate Christians.
 Miraculously, the boat traversed through the Mediterranean Sea until they landed in Southern France.